Discover how a Desjardins group RRSP can support employees. Learn key features and benefits, tax advantages, and investment strategies in this guide

 Among the company’s RSP offerings are group retirement savings plans (RRSPs).
 Depending on your business’ needs, a group RRSP from Desjardins may be a good way to help your employees save for retirement.

 If you’re considering Desjardins as a retirement savings plans provider, this article can help you make an informed decision.
-Keep reading to learn more about how the firm’s RRSP can benefit your business and staff.
+Keep reading to learn more about how its group RRSP can benefit your business and employees.

-Desjardins group RRSP works like other registered retirement savings plans.
-It is designed to help your employees build their retirement nest egg, while allowing them to access tax incentives.
+A Desjardins group RRSP works like other registered retirement savings plans.
+It is designed to help your employees build their retirement nest egg, while taking advantage of tax incentives.

 Contributions made to group registered retirement savings plans are tax-deductible.
 This means that the investments grow on a tax-deferred basis until the funds are withdrawn, often in retirement.
 During this time, the employee is likely to be in a lower tax bracket.
 This makes a group RRSP ideal for long-term planning.